guoqianglan/guoqianglan.github.io/_posts/2020-3-3-deploy-heketi-glusterfs-for-dynamic-storage.md

 sudo cp heketi-client/bin/heketi-cli /usr/local/bin/
 ```

-Modify the 'topology-sample.json' file to configure your cluster status, e.g.,
+Modify the 'topology-sample.json' file to configure your cluster status (replace the ip addresses and node names with your own), e.g.,
 ```json
 {
     "clusters": [